andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 ## A Brief Digression: So When am I Done Factoring?

-There is an elephant in the room around all this factoring which I want to call out before we get going any further.
+There is an elephant in the room around all this factoring which I want to call out before we go any further.
 In a lot of the worked examples (and solutions) you'll come across you'll frequently see comments like "this could be factored further, but we're not going as it requires techniques that haven't yet been covered."
 But when you're learning, how do you know when you've reached this point in your solution?

 Well there is a convention and that is to find the "highest common factor", and it's laid out nicely for us over at [MathsIsFun](https://www.mathsisfun.com/algebra/factoring.html).
 So nicely in fact I'll just wait here while you head over and take a look.